imranmd/Web_Fundamentals_Reading_Material/ReactJS/11_React_Extendability-NextJs/09_Code_splitting_in_NextJS.md

 ### Summary

-Data fetching is a critical aspect of building dynamic web applications.
-Next.js provides flexible tools for fetching data, including server-side rendering (SSR), static site generation (SSG), and client-side rendering (CSR).
-Depending on your use case, you can choose the appropriate technique to achieve optimal performance and user experience.
-By mastering these data fetching methods, you'll be able to create applications that efficiently retrieve and display data to users.
+Dynamic imports and code splitting are essential techniques for improving the performance and user experience of your Next.js application.
+By loading only the necessary code when required, you can significantly reduce initial load times and enhance the perceived speed of your app.
+Leveraging these techniques is crucial for building modern web applications that are fast, efficient, and user-friendly.